 If your relationship has gone further than the initial love bombing stage, your recovery will involve more work and a lot more time.
 If you believe the other person was a narcissist, you should read our article on narcissistic abuse recovery.

 A therapist would also be a very worthwhile investment if you are able to afford it.
 They will listen to your thoughts, worries, and feelings, and help you to work through them whilst repairing the psychological and emotional damage your abuser has inflicted upon you.
-Click here to talk to one via phone or video through BetterHelp.com.
+You can talk to one via phone or video through the online therapy portal BetterHelp.com.

 Too many people try to muddle through and do their best to overcome issues that they never really get to grips with.
 If it’s at all possible in your circumstances, therapy is 100% the best way forward.